asaern9/CSCD312-PROJECT-MODEL/README.md

 The weight is available at: https://drive.google.com/file/d/1NYLJDcnH5SH4pAM8DUBcut-fEGBU9oUY/view?usp=sharing

-put the downloaded weight in the bc_mod directory
+put the downloaded weight in the project rootgi directory

 # Usage: